dsccommunity/AzureDevOpsDsc/USAGE.md

   - `Sampler`
   - `xDSCResourceDesigner`

-### Setting Up: *AZDODSC_CACHE_DIRECTORY* Environment Variable
+### *AZDODSC_CACHE_DIRECTORY* Environment Variable

 The system environment variable `AZDODSC_CACHE_DIRECTORY` is used by the module to store caching settings and the cache itself.
 Make sure this variable is properly set up in your system environment.

+### *AZDO_WARNINGLOGGING_FILEPATH* and *AZDO_ERRORLOGGING_FILEPATH* Environment Variables

+The `AZDO_WARNINGLOGGING_FILEPATH` and `AZDO_ERRORLOGGING_FILEPATH`environment
+variables are typically used in Azure DevOps (AzDO) pipelines or custom scripts to specify file paths where warning and error logs should be stored.
+These variables help manage logging by directing different types of log messages to separate files, aiding in better organization and analysis.

+#### Usage

+- **AZDO_WARNINGLOGGING_FILEPATH**: This variable defines the path to a file where all warnings generated during the execution of a pipeline or script will be logged.
+It's useful for tracking non-critical issues that may need attention but do not halt the execution.

+- **AZDO_ERRORLOGGING_FILEPATH**: This variable specifies the path to a file designated for logging errors.
+Errors are typically more severe than warnings and might require immediate action or investigation.

 ## Setting Up Managed Identity